<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=304391163577334&amp;ev=PageView&amp;noscript=1">

 What Materials Can I Use to Build My Semi Inground Pool?

-Aside from the materials that you would use to build your actual swimming pool, your semi inground pool walls can be built using concrete, stone, brick, and even glass (very, very strong glass!).
+Aside from the materials that would be used to build your actual swimming pool, your semi inground pool walls can be built using concrete, stone, brick, and even glass (very, very strong glass!).
 The materials that you choose will affect your final semi inground pool price, so keep this in mind as you sift through your options.

 Who Is a Semi Inground Pool a Good Fit For?

-People often choose a semi inground pool installation for its aesthetics alone.
+People often choose a semi-inground pool installation for its aesthetics alone.
 They are really nice to look at, and the walls provide a lot of flexibility in terms of customization, function, and style.
-For example, semi inground pools are often ideal starting points for an infinity pool design due to the way its raised edges can be built to spill over into a disguised or hidden catchment area surrounding the pool.
+For example, semi-inground pools are often ideal starting points for an infinity pool design due to the way their raised edges can be built to spill over into a disguised or hidden catchment area surrounding the pool.

-Sometimes, however, a semi inground pool is also a good alternative option for certain types of yards, like sloped yards.
-Such yards would usually require at least one retaining wall, and having a semi inground pool with walls on all sides could serve a similar function and help to build a level pool without doing too much digging.
+However, a semi-inground pool is sometimes also a good alternative option for certain types of yards, like sloped yards.
+Such yards would usually require at least one retaining wall, and having a semi-inground pool with walls on at least one side could serve a similar function.
+You'll want to discuss both options with your installer to gain a full understanding of the difference and cost as it pertains to your backyard.

 Can a Fiberglass Pool be Semi Inground?

 Yes!
-As we said before, fiberglass pools can be inground, above ground, and even on the roof.
-A semi inground fiberglass pool installation will require a few new steps in the installation process, but it will definitely be an option for you if you like the look or if you live on uneven terrain.
+As we said before, fiberglass pools can be inground, above ground...heck, they’ve even been installed on a roof.
+A semi-inground fiberglass pool installation will require a few additional steps in the planning and building process, but it will almost certainly be an option for you if you like the look or if you live on uneven terrain.

-Want to know exactly how much your fiberglass pool will cost?
-Contact us today to request pricing and in the meantime, try out our pool pricing calculator below for a fast estimate:
+Want to know exactly how much a fiberglass pool will cost?
+Contact us today and we will connect you with an independent installer in your area who can give you pricing.
+In the meantime, try out our pool pricing calculator below for a fast ballpark cost range:

 Want to see about how much that cost will be with all your favorite pool accessories?